thebearingedge/pg-lit/README.md

 ### `PgLit.begin(Trx -> any) -> Promise<any>`

-A convenience method for starting a database transaction.
+A convenience method for executing a database transaction.

 In this callback form, the transaction is managed for you by default.
 The return value of the callback is `await`ed and if this Promise is fulfilled, the transaction is committed.
 Otherwise, if this Promise is rejected, the transactions is rolled back.